m-tyler/vscode-ibmi-UserSpooledFiles/README.md

 Has support for:
 *  Listing user spooled files
 *  Adding addition users to view spooled file for in read-only mode
 *  Reading spooled file in editor tab with or without line spacing.
+OPened spooled files will be downloaded to local %TMP% folder.
+*  Open spooled file in PDF format in edit tab.
+Requires PDF viewer extension.
-*  Searching through spoooled files
+*  Searching through spooled files
 *  Filtering list based on certain criteria in spooled file attribute, like job number.
 *  Sorting spooled file list by name or date in ascending or descending order.
 *  Download spooled file to .TXT or PDF
+*  Downloading spooled files to local workspace.
+*  Downloading spooled files with added line spacing (text format only).
-*  Delete spooled files by user, specific line, specific name, all mathcing filter.
+*  Delete spooled files by user, specific line, specific name, all matching filter.
 *  Move a spooled file to another output queue.
-*  Download with line spacing in effect.
 *  Tool tip hover for number of spooled files for user
 *  Tool tip hover for spooled file to show extra attributes
 ---

 ## TODOs:
-*  Re-write open with ling spacing to account for overprinted lines.
+*  Multi-spooled file selections for all actions.
 ---

 ## Commands